leylabmpi/StrainVis/StrainVis_app/manual.md

 and starts the clustering process from the beginning, performing the selected number of iterations.
 - **Nodes / Edges color:** Enable to set a unified color for the nodes or for the edges of the network, using a color-picker widget.
 - **Show sample names:** When checked, the sample names are displayed on top of the network nodes.
+- **Highlight node(s):** When checking this option, it is possible to enter one or more sample_IDs (separated by comma) to highlight specific nodes in the network plot.
+The highlighted nodes are displayed larger, with cyan-colored outline.
+Unchecking the checkbox cancels the highlighting.

 #### Customization options when metadata is provided: